gabrielheinrich/pure-cpp/README.md

 influenced by the Clojure programming language.

 ## Disclaimer
 Pure C++ is still in an experimental proof of concept stage.
-The library is only tested with clang 9.0.0 and gcc 8.2 at the moment.
-Support for Microsoft Visual Studio is work in progress.
+The library requires the C++ 17 standard and is tested with GCC 8.1 Clang 9.0 and MSVC 15 2017.

 ## Features